Japan's Norinchukin books $95 million profit in third quarter

 TOKYO, Feb 18 : Japan's Norinchukin Bank on Wednesday reported net profit of 14.6 billion yen ($95 million) for October-December, compared with a loss of 520.5 billion yen over the same period the previous year.

-That marked the unlisted bank's third consecutive quarter of profit.
-It followed an annual loss of $12.63 in the last financial year due to a fall in the value of its foreign sovereign bond portfolio.
+That marked the unlisted bank's third consecutive quarter of profit as it slowly rebuilds its finances.
+The results follow an annual loss of $12.63 billion in the last financial year due to a fall in the value of its foreign sovereign bond portfolio.

 The bank had 1.07 trillion yen of unrealised loss in its bond portfolio at the end of December.